2019 South Wales paternal sex abuse case: Second daughter

-He raped a second daughter "hundreds of times" for four years during her teens and also had her raped by a second man.
-Her first time being "basically forced into sex" by her father was in a forested area.
+The offender raped his second daughter "hundreds of times" for four years during her teens and also had her raped by a second man.
+This daughter's first time being forced into sex by her father occurred in a forested area.
 Then he raped her "at least two to three times a week" in various locations including her bed and his car.
 The second man, a family friend, raped her in his own bedroom in a nearby flat, watched by her father.
 She believes he paid her father.
 She eventually escaped the abuse by leaving her home.
 She was initially too frightened to report the crimes due to fears about "losing contact with her siblings".
 She later reported the abuse to police because she feared for other "girls in the family of that age".